QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 container.layout();
 {% endhighlight %}

 Rather than append a `g` element directly into the container, it is appended within a data join enter selection.
 This ensures that only a single element is added regardless of how many times the `renderChart` function is called.
-Whilst not strictly needed for this example it is good practice.

 The above example is a relatively simple layout, for a more complex example [pop over to the d3fc website](http://scottlogic.github.io/d3fc/components/layout/layout.html).